What Can I Do If I Was Fired Without Cause?

 Can You Be Fired Without Cause?

-Florida, Alabama, Louisiana, Georgia, Nebraska, Maine, New York, and Rhode Island don’t have any restrictions on at-will employment so if you live in one of those states your employer can fire you at any time as long as it’s not for an illegal reason.
+Florida, Alabama, Louisiana, Georgia, Nebraska, Maine, New York, and Rhode Island don’t have any restrictions on at-will employment so if you live in one of those states your employer can fire you without cause at any time as long as it’s not for an illegal reason.

 Even in an at-will employment state an employer can’t fire an employee because of their race, sex, gender, age, disability, religion, or other characteristics that are protected by Federal and state discrimination laws.
 Anyone that is fired for a discriminatory reason can file a complaint for wrongful termination against that employer.